 Project: NBS09, NBS05, NBS10

-NOTE 1: Probability that a person with a screening test result needing additional action for clarification or confirmation is a true case (including equivocal test results); NOTE 2: Positive predictive value = a / (a + b), for which a = confirmed cases that were screen positive (ie, true-positive screening results) and b = any screen-positive results for which additional follow-up showed that the newborn does not have the program-defined target disease (ie, false-positive screening test results); see table below; NOTE 3: A program might report multiple positive predictive values, depending on which disease, group of diseases, and/or other clinically relevant findings are defined and included as true-positive or false-positive screening results; NOTE 4: See screening outcome.
+NOTE 1: Positive predictive value = a / (a + b), for which a = confirmed cases that were screen positive (ie, true-positive screening test results) and b = any screen-positive results for which additional follow-up showed that the newborn does not have the program-defined target disease (ie, false-positive screening test results); see table in screening outcome; NOTE 2: A program might report multiple positive predictive values, depending on which disease, group of diseases, and/or other medically relevant findings are defined and included as true-positive or false-positive screening test results; NOTE 3: See screening outcome.

 primary biomarker